29 October 2021

 ABOUT THE EVENT

-Logan City Council and Wildlife Queensland have teamed up to bring you the newest addition to our popular Talking Wildlife webinar range.
-These expert tips for finding and identifying koalas will help prepare you for the Logan City Council Koala Count in November 2021 and citizen science surveys across South East Queensland during koala mating season.
+Logan City Council and Wildlife Queensland teamed up to bring you this popular Talking Wildlife webinar, and we would like to thank Dr Sean Fitzgibbon for being our guest presenter.
+The expert tips contained in this webinar will help you find and identify koalas and prepare for the Logan City Council Koala Count in November 2021 or for citizen science surveys throughout Queensland during koala mating season.

 Presenters: Matt Cecil (Wildlife Queensland) and Dr Sean FitzGibbon (University of Queensland)